sighupio/furyctl/docs/development/development.md

 End-to-End (E2E) tests, which are more comprehensive and typically involve interactions with external systems (like Kubernetes clusters), are also part of the project.
 These tests simulate real-world scenarios to ensure the entire system works as expected when all components are integrated.
 For example, E2E tests include creating and managing EKS (Elastic Kubernetes Service) clusters, verifying that the system behaves correctly in a real cluster environment.
 These tests can be triggered by running the `make test-expensive` command.
 The reason for this designation as "expensive" is that E2E tests often involve external dependencies, such as Kubernetes clusters, which can take time to set up and may incur additional costs if used in a cloud environment.

-E2E tests expensive have historically been only run locally by hand, in CI `test-expensive` are never run.
+Expensive tests have historically been only run locally by hand, in CI `test-expensive` are never run.

+There are also basic E2E tests (`make test-e2e`) that execute some `furyctl` commands to verify its functionality.
+The cluster creation commands are run with the `--dry-run` flag.

 </details>